leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 Cleaning and Transformation

-The dataset was obtained, and it was in a clean state upon acquisition.
-Subsequently, the data underwent, standardization, and transformation processes to ensure uniform analysis.The transformation process facilitated the calculation of actionable metrics such as incremental sold unit percentages (ISU%) and incremental revenue percentages (IR%) for each product category and promotion type during the campaigns.
+The dataset was obtained and in a clean state upon acquisition.
+Subsequently, the data underwent standardization, and transformation processes to ensure uniform analysis.
+The transformation process facilitated the calculation of actionable metrics such as incremental sold unit percentages (ISU%) and incremental revenue percentages (IR%) for each product category and promotion type during the campaigns.

 Data Analysis:
 Top Products in 'BOGOF' Promotion:
-Identified Atliq_Double_Bedsheet_set and Atliq_waterproof_Immersion_Rod as high-value products with base prices above 500 in the 'BOGOF' promotion type.
+Identified Atliq_Double_Bedsheet_set and Atliq_waterproof_Immersion_Rod as high-value products with base prices above ₹500 in the 'BOGOF' promotion type.

 Store Overview by City:
 Analyzed the number of stores in each city, highlighting Bengaluru as the city with the highest store count (10 stores).